fortanix/terraform-provider-dsm/docs/resources/azure_sobject.md

 subcategory: ""
 description: |-
   Creates a new security object in Azure key vault.
 This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to Azure KV as a Customer Managed Key (CMK).
+  Azure sobject can also rotate and enable schedule deletion.
+For examples of rotate and schedule deletion, refer Guides/dsm_azure_sobject.
+  Note: Once schedule deletion is enabled, Azure sobject can't be modified.
 ---

 # dsm_azure_sobject (Resource)

 Creates a new security object in Azure key vault.
 This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to Azure KV as a Customer Managed Key (CMK).
+Azure sobject can also rotate and enable schedule deletion.
+For examples of rotate and schedule deletion, refer Guides/dsm_azure_sobject.

+**Note**: Once schedule deletion is enabled, Azure sobject can't be modified.

 ## Example Usage